-- GET_LINES retrieves multiple lines from the message buffer. - Specify the number of lines to retrieve from the buffer. - Use a SELECT statement to obtain the retrieved lines and the number of lines retrieved, which are stored in the lines and numlines columns. - The lines column stores the lines retrieved from the buffer.
+- GET_LINES retrieves multiple lines from the message buffer. - Use a SELECT statement to obtain the retrieved lines and the number of lines retrieved, which are stored in the lines and numlines columns. - The lines column stores the lines retrieved from the buffer.
 The data type of lines is TEXT. - The numlines column stores the number of lines retrieved from the buffer.
-If this number is less than the number of lines requested, then there are no more lines in the buffer.
-The data type of numlines is INTEGER. - If GET_LINE or GET_LINES is executed and then PUT, PUT_LINE, or NEW_LINE is executed while messages that have not been retrieved from the buffer still exist, the messages not retrieved from the buffer will be discarded.
+The data type of numlines is INTEGER. - maxLineNum is the maximum number of lines to retrieve from the buffer.
+The data type is INTEGER. - If GET_LINE or GET_LINES is executed and then PUT, PUT_LINE, or NEW_LINE is executed while messages that have not been retrieved from the buffer still exist, the messages not retrieved from the buffer will be discarded.